-On 23rd May, 2018, the Bank announced that it had received notification from the Bank of Spain of its MREL, as determined by the SRB.
+On 23rd May, 2018, the Bank announced that it had received notification from the Bank of Spain regarding its MREL, as determined by the SRB.
 The Bank's MREL has been set at 15.08 per cent. of the total liabilities and own funds of the Bank's resolution group at a sub-consolidated level as of 31st December, 2016, which corresponds to 28.04 per cent. of the risk-weighted assets of the Bank's resolution group as of 31st December, 2016, and must be met by 1st January, 2020.
 Pursuant to the Group's multiple-point-of-entry resolution strategy as established by the SRB, the Bank's resolution group consists of the Bank and its subsidiaries which belong to the same European resolution group.
-As of 31st December, 2016, the total liabilities and own funds of the Bank's resolution group amounted to €385,647 million, of which amount the total liabilities and own funds of the Bank comprised approximately 95 per cent, and the risk-weighted assets of the Bank's resolution group amounted to €207,362 million is subject to change and no assurance can be given that the Bank may not be subject to a higher MREL at any time in the future.
+As of 31st December, 2016, the total liabilities and own funds of the Bank's resolution group amounted to €385,647 million, of which the total liabilities and own funds of the Bank comprised approximately 95 per cent, and the risk-weighted assets of the Bank's resolution group amounted to €207,362 million.

 According to its own estimates, the Bank believes that the current own funds and eligible liabilities structure of the Bank's resolution group is in line with the above MREL.
-However, the Bank's MREL
+However, the Bank's MREL is subject to change and no assurance can be given that the Bank may not be subject to a higher MREL at any time in the future.